HPC News Bytes – 20260504

 After several years of experimentation and various consortia, CXL is emerging as the standard for advanced functionality for fabric technologies.
 We also discuss some of the details of the CHIPS and Science Act that was recently passed in the US.

-Following reports that ASML is under diplomatic pressure to regulate the export of its fabrication equipment to China, we discuss market data, other suppliers of fab equipment, and a quick view of some of ASML’s own suppliers.
-Also covered are the differences between the approach to Exascale in China and the US based on recent research by Hyperion.
-We end the episode by setting up the vast universe that is the modern HPC software stack as we prepare to cover it systematically over several episodes.
-We welcome suggestions for guests who can shed light on the state of software in specific layers.
+Following reports that ASML is under diplomatic pressure to regulate the export of its fabrication equipment to China, we discuss market data, other suppliers, and some of ASML’s own suppliers.
+We also set up for future drill-down on HPC software, and welcome suggestions for guests who can shed light on various parts of it.

-Following the Request for Information (RFI) issued last week by the DOE, we caught up with Dr. Horst Simon, Special Advisor to the Laboratory Director at Lawrence Berkeley National Laboratory (LBNL) and co-editor of the TOP500 list since 2000, to take us through how the DOE is gearing up to go beyond Exascale.
+Following the Request for Information (RFI) issued last week by the DOE, we caught up with Dr. Horst Simon to take us through how the DOE is gearing up to go beyond Exascale.
 A very insightful conversation touching on many aspects of what’s next!

-The conversational AI, LaMDA seems to represent a significant advance in AI, bringing up discussions of AI sentience, consciousness, and personhood.
-It also underscores the urgency of thoughtful social policies based on ethical and legal frameworks.
-Also discussed is the state of Crypto and NFT: cryptocurrencies and non-fungible tokens.
-Should we look at them as technologies that might find valid use cases, investment vehicles that require close scrutiny, or both?
-These are very important topics in our times.
+Sentience, consciousness, and personhood, and the urgency of thoughtful social policies based on ethical and legal frameworks.
+Also the state of Crypto and NFT: technologies that might find valid use cases often manifested as investment vehicles that require close scrutiny.

-Following his always-anticipated and always-insightful closing keynote at the recent ISC conference, we caught up with Prof. Thomas Sterling to discuss the state of HPC.
-Dr. Sterling is Professor of Intelligent Systems Engineering at the Indiana University (IU) School of Informatics, Computing, and Engineering, and President and Co-founder of Simultac, a technology company focused on non-von-Neumann memory-based system architectures.
-Since receiving his Ph.D from MIT as a Hertz Fellowm Dr. Sterling has been a pioneer of parallel processing systems in HPC.
+Dr. Sterling is Professor of Intelligent Systems Engineering at the Indiana University (IU) School of Informatics, Computing, and Engineering, and President and Co-founder of Simultac.
 His many achievements include the creation in 1994 of the “Beowulf cluster” with Donald Becker at NASA, a system that helped drive the scale-out computing architecture.

 ISC22, the annual International Supercomputing Conference was held last week in Hamburg, Germany, meeting in person after two years.
 This is a “postview” of the notable developments at this news-rich event.

-In a wide ranging discussion, we cover the Turing Award, TOP500, the state of HPC benchmarks, China’s Exascale systems, and future directions in algorithms.
-We also talk about future of supercomputing and AI systems, reminisce about a period where a proliferation of system architectures provides a fertile ground for experimentation, and discuss whether we are entering a similar era now.
+We cover the Turing Award, TOP500, the state of HPC benchmarks, China’s Exascale systems, and future directions in algorithms.
+We also talk about future of supercomputing and AI systems, and discuss proliferation of new architectures.
 This is another episode you’d want to listen to more than once!

 New research paper puts China’s Exascale systems back in the news.
 And impending acquisition of Twitter leads to a discussion about the positive impact and policy challenges of our tech society.

-A new segment, Top of The News, covers top HPC stories, this time Federal funding for PsiQuantum and Global Foundries, AMD’s proposed acquisition of Pensando, and Fujitsu’s cloud offerings.
-The main topic is storage, which we will cover in multiple episodes going forward, including a very special guest next week.
-This week we discuss Computational Storage, Erasure Coding, Storage-Class Memory, and Data-Centric AI.
+A new segment, Top of The News, covers Federal funding for PsiQuantum and Global Foundries, the AMD-Pensando deal, and Fujitsu’s cloud offerings.
+The main topic is storage as we discuss Computational Storage, Erasure Coding, Storage-Class Memory, and Data-Centric AI.

 Shahin and Doug go over what was unveiled at the NVIDIA GTC22 conference, vendor strategies, groundbreaking advances in the industry, and the geopolitics of semiconductors.

-In recently published Reinventing High Performance Computing: Challenges and Opportunities, Daniel Reed, Dennis Gannon, and Jack Dongarra, three of the most celebrated thought leaders and luminaries of supercomputing have started an important discussion about the future of HPC and its impact on American competitiveness.
-Readers of this site would know that those topics have played a big role in driving our research agenda at OrionX and have helped shape our thinking.
-So we are very fortunate to welcome Dan Reed as a special guest of the @HPCpodcast to go a level deeper.
-Dan is Presidential Professor of Computational Science, and Professor of Computer Science and Electrical & Computer Engineering at the University of Utah.
+In a recent paper, Daniel Reed, Dennis Gannon, and Jack Dongarra, have started an important discussion about HPC, its future, and its impact on American competitiveness.
+We welcome Dan Reed as a special guest of the @HPCpodcast to go a level deeper.
+Dan is Presidential Professor of Computational Science at the University of Utah and a thought leader and luminary of supercomputing.

 A special 2-episode discussion of AI in Science with Rick Stevens, Associate Laboratory Director and leader of Exascale Computing Initiative at Argonne National Laboratory and Professor at University of Chicago.
 Rick also led a series of Town Halls during 2019 focused on the relevance and applications of AI in scientific research.
-Held at Argonne, Oak Ridge, and Berkeley National Laboratories, the events were attended by over 1,000 scientists and engineers.
 This is part 1 of our conversation.
-Join us.

 Special guest Richard Stiennon, research analyst and author of Security Yearbook 2021, joins Shahin and Doug to discuss the state of advanced cyberwarfare involving AI and supercomputing, and its potential role in the war in Ukraine.

-Web3, IoT/Edge, AI, HPC, Blockchain, Cryptocurrencies, GPUs and Quantum, Cyber Risk, 5G, and BioTech point to opportunities and threats.
+Web3, IoT/Edge, AI, HPC, Blockchain, Cryptocurrencies, GPUs and Quantum, Cyber Risk, 5G, and BioTech represent the top-10 tech trends.
 Why are there so many big technology trends right now?
 Doug and Shahin discuss a framework to help make sense of why these trends point to important changes, how these trends are related, and what they mean individually and together.

 HPC Cloud continues to grow rapidly as cloud providers pursue HPC workloads and build a variety of hardware configurations to attract them, and as Edge and Cloud help each other grow.
 We discuss the many dimensions of the decision to use public clouds for HPC.